marcosav/myfitnesspal-alexa-skill/README.md

 # myfitnesspal-alexa-skill

-Pretty simple Alexa Skill to get your daily food from MyFitnessPal
+Pretty simple Alexa Skill to get your daily food from MyFitnessPal.
+This project makes use of [this Java myfitnesspal API](https://github.com/marcosav/myfitnesspal-api).

 ## Getting started